tinyos/tinyos-main/tos/lib/net/zigbee/readme.txt

 -Active and Orphan channel Scan;
 -Orphan Devices;
 -Frame Reception Conditions (Verify Conditions);
--Security – Out of the scope of this implementation;
+-Security ï¿½ Out of the scope of this implementation;

 The current version of the ZigBee Network Layer, besides the above functionalities, supports